versionone/VersionOne.Localization/README.md

 * specific culture
 * neutral culture
-* default (invariant) culture set via `defaultculture` constructor argument
+* default (invariant) culture, established via `defaultculture` constructor argument

-For example, translation fallback chain of a `Localizer` instance for `fr-FR` culture produced by `LocalizationManager` instance configured with `en` default culture is `fr-FR` => `fr` => `en`.
+For example, translation fallback chain of a `Localizer` instance for `fr-FR` culture produced by `LocalizationManager` instance configured with `en` default culture is `fr-FR` >> `fr` >> `en`.

-When building a new `Localizer` instance for a requested `culture`, `LocalizationManager` fills this newly-created instance with translation templates retrieved by the `ITemplateSetLoader` instance configured via its `loader` constructor argument.
+When building a new `Localizer` instance for the requested `culture`, `LocalizationManager` fills the newly-created instance with translation templates retrieved using the `ITemplateSetLoader` instance configured via its `loader` constructor argument.
+It loads and applies translation template sets in the order specified via its `setnames` constructor argument.
+A translation template for a given localization tag defined in the currently loaded template set overrides those for the same tag from the sets that had preceded it.

-If an optional dictionary of localizer tags and their translations is supplied via `overrides` constructor argument, `LocalizationManager` uses its values to override the contents of default `Localizer` instance after creating it.
+If an optional dictionary of localizer tags and their translations is supplied via `overrides` constructor argument, `LocalizationManager` uses these values to override the contents of default `Localizer` instance immediately after having created it.

 Please refer to [tests/SetOverrideTester.cs] (tests/SetOverrideTester.cs) and [tests/CulturalTester.cs] (tests/CulturalTester.cs) for more information.

 ### VersionOne.Localization.ITemplateSet

 Represents a set of localizer translation templates.
 Each individual template defines a specific translation for a single localization tag.
-Template set instances implement `IDisposable` and, thus, must be properly disposed of.
+Template set instances implement `IDisposable` and, thus, must be properly `Dispose()`ed of.

 ### VersionOne.Localization.TextTemplateSet